-All owners want the best possible price and terms when selling their home.
+All owners want the best possible price and terms when selling their home in Waltham, MA.
 Several factors, including market conditions and interest rates, will determine how much you can get for your home.
 The idea is to get the maximum price and the best terms during the window of time when your home is on the market.

 What is Your Home Worth?